Jump to section

 waiting to begin...

-This process self-attention, then feed-forward, with residual connections and normalization repeats identically for every layer in the model.
-A large model like Claude has dozens to over 100 layers.
+This process RMSNorm, self-attention, residual add, RMSNorm, feed-forward, residual add repeats identically for every layer in the model.
+Large models typically have 32 to 128+ transformer layers.

 Each token's vector changes as it passes through each layer, accumulating contextual information.
 By the time a token exits the final layer, its vector is no longer about the word in isolation it encodes the meaning of that word in the full context of every other word in the prompt.